 South Crofty Robinsons Shaft 5: This page looks at the preserved 80″ Pumping Engine housed at Robinson’s Shaft.
-It was purchased by South Crofty in 1903 for £375.
-A new house was constructed by J and W Gay at a cost of £1,222, by November 1906 the engine had been erected in its new home..
+It was purchased by South Crofty during 1903 for £375.
+A new house was constructed by J and W Gay at a cost of £1,222.

 I was lucky enough to have a tour of the interior of the house in 1996, in 2003 there was an incident of vandalism and many parts of the interior were damaged.
 Today the engine house forms the centre piece of the Heartlands Project.

 When decommissioned, the engine was drawing water up the shaft from a depth of 337 fathoms below the adit level.
 It would work at around 5 strokes per minute, during that time it would draw up around 310 gallons.

 The engine worked here for over 50 years, that’s an awful lot of water.

 As always at South Crofty this was a flying visit and time was short.
 I would have loved to have been able to set up careful multiple flash shots and show the engine in all its glory.

 I think the results are pretty good.
 I hope I have done this amazing piece of machinery the justice it deserves.